edfungus/Crouton/clients/esp8266_clients/Readme.md

 *Flash init.lua as init.lua and anther file as main.lua.
 Ignore old-functions.lua*

+Make sure to change wifi ssid/password in init.lua

+Main files to choose form:

-demo.lua - Has boolean light on 14 and dimmable light on 12
+* demo.lua - Has boolean light on 14 and dimmable light on 12

-rgb-multi - Has rgb on 4,14,12 respectively on 3 separate slider dashboard card
+* rgb-multi - Has rgb on 4,14,12 respectively on 3 separate slider dashboard card

-rgb-new - Has rgb on 4,14,12 respectively on one rgb slider dashboard card
+* rgb-new - Has rgb on 4,14,12 respectively on one rgb slider dashboard card ([DIY guide here](http://adventureswithedmund.com/post/136520173664/rgb-led-esp8266-with-crouton))

 #### Extras

-To use nodemcu firmware (only need to do once):
+To flash nodemcu firmware (only need to do once):

 ```
-esptool.py write_flash 0x00000 firmware.bin
+esptool.py --port /dev/cu.usbserial write_flash 0x00000 firmware.bin
 ```